OLonsdale/DocToJson/README.md

 ## Overview

-This application allows you to upload one or more files and send them to ChatGPT for extraction into a structured JSON format.
+This application allows you to upload one or more files and send them to a variety of OpenAI models for extraction into a structured JSON format.

+It returns a rough cost in USD, along with token counts etc.

 If you provide a JSON Schema, the model can be forced to conform to it exactly.